nickolasdias/Cardio-Catch-Diseases/README.md

 ![08](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/08.png)

+Looking at the graph above, there are more cases of cardiovascular diseases among people with obesity than people without obesity.
+> Therefore, the hyphotese is **TRUE**.

 **H4.
 There are more cases of cardiovascular diseases among people of the female gender.
 (TRUE)**

 ![09](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/09.png)

+Looking at the graph above, there are more cases of cardiovascular diseases among female people than male people.
+> Therefore, a hyphotese is **TRUE**.

 **H5.
 There are more cases of cardiovascular diseases among people who do not do physical activity.
 (FALSE)**

 ![10](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/10.png)

+Looking at the graph above, there are more cases of cardiovascular diseases among people who practice physical activity than people who do not practice physical activity.
+> Thus, the hyphotese is **FALSE**.

 **H6.
 There are more cases of cardiovascular diseases among people who intake alcohol.
 (FALSE)**

 ![11](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/11.png)

+Looking at the graph above, there are more cases of cardiovascular diseases among people who do not use alcohol than people who use alcohol.
+> Thus, the hyphotese is **FALSE**.

 **H7.
 There are more cases of cardiovascular diseases for people presenting high cholesterol.
 (FALSE)**

 ![12](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/12.png)

+Looking at the picture, there are more cases of cardiovascular disease for people who have normal cholesterol than high cholesterol.
+> Therefore, the hyphotese is **FALSE**.

 **H8.
 There are more cases of cardiovascular diseases among people who smoking.
 (FALSE)**

 ![13](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/13.png)

+Looking at the graph above, there are more cases of cardiovascular diseases in people who do not smoke.
+> Therefore, the hyphotese is **FALSE**.

 **H9.
 There are more cases of cardiovascular diseases for people presentig high glucose.
 (FALSE)**

 ![14](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/14.png)

+Looking at the graph above, there are more cases of cardiovascular diseases in people that have normal glucose.
+ > Therefore, the hyphosis is **FALSE**.

 **H10.
 There are more cases of people with elevated blood pressure.
 (FALSE)**

 ![15](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/15.png)

+Looking at the graph above, there are more cases of people with normal than high pressure.
+> Therefore, the hyphotese is **FALSE**.

 **Bivariate Analysis - Summary Hyphoteses**